LaxarJS/laxar-angular2-adapter/README.md

 ## Browser Support

-Angular 2 makes heavy use of bleeding edge browser features, that are no standard yet or are just being implemented in browsers.
+Angular 2 makes heavy use of bleeding edge browser features that are no standard yet or are just being implemented in browsers.
 This may make it necessary to include some shims.
-For example Internet Explorer 10 will need the `core-js` shim additionally in the application.
+For example Internet Explorer 10 will need the `core-js` shim in the application.
-Simply add the dependency to your project via yarn or npm (we tested with version 2.4.1) and include it at the top of your projects main file (by default this is the file `init.js`):
+Add the dependency to your project (we tested with version 2.4.1) and include it at the top of your projects main file (by default this is the file `init.js`):

 ```js
 import 'core-js/client/shim.min.js';
 ```

-For widget specs the `test-support.ts` file of the adapter already includes this shim.
+For widget specs, the `test-support.ts` file of the adapter already includes this shim.

 ## Why the technology identifier `angular2` (and not `angular` or `angularx` or whatever)?

 One goal of LaxarJS is to give developers the choice of the framework or library used for the rendering part of a widget.
-Starting from AngularJS 1, LaxarJS now supports many more technologies like VueJS or React.
+Starting from AngularJS 1, LaxarJS now supports many more technologies like Vue.js or React.
 With the announcement of Angular 2 we very early decided to try to support this new version alongside of the former Angular 1.x releases.

 So how should we name this technology when referenced in the widget descriptor file?
 If we would have chosen `angular`, than the installed version of the adapter would have made the difference of the supported version.
 Major changes in the adapter API would have not been possible since the major version number would have been tied to the major version of AngularJS.
-Additionally only one version could be used at a time.
+Additionally only one version of Angular could be used at a time.
 So this would be no option.

-Building the support for both version into one adapter under one version (if at all possible) would have lead to very unmaintainable code.
+Building the support for both versions into one adapter under one version (if at all possible) would have lead to very unmaintainable code and bloated applications.
 Since the current AngularJS version is widely known as Angular 2 and was developed under that name, we just decided to go with `angular2`.